mdolab/MACH-Aero/machAeroTutorials/overset_overview.rst

 for a simple geometry like this.

 Here are a few of the items we will cover in the following pages:

 * Some theory on overset meshes
-* Create a wingeometry using OpenVSP
+* Create a wing geometry using OpenVSP
 * Surface mesh generationg with Pointwise
-* Volume mesh extrusion with pyGeo of an overset mesh
+* Volume mesh extrusion with pyGeo
 * ADflow analysis for overset meshes